Woolston Picture Theatre

 Just up the hill from the Floating Bridge, which connects Woolston to Southampton, is the the second of many purpose-built Southampton cinemas which survived heavy bombing in the second world war.
 Today’s passengers crossing the river can still clearly see the cinema’s name painted high up on the roof.

 The facade’s decorated roundels reflect the heads of famous British icons; Bacon, Shakespeare, (Queen) Britannia and others.
-The ceiling has slightly rounded arches with decorative plaster moulds while lions once sat atop pillars on each side of the stage gaizing down at the audience.
-From as early as 1913, this family cinema offered continuous daily performances and special Saturday morning shows for kids until 1973, when Disney’s "The Worlds Greatest Athlete" was the final film to be screened.
+The ceiling has slightly rounded arches with decorative plaster moulds while lions once sat atop pillars on each side of the stage gazing down at the audience.
+Built in 1912, this family cinema offered continuous daily performances and special Saturday morning shows for kids until 1973, when Disney’s "The Worlds Greatest Athlete" was the final film to be screened.